mlzarathustra/ondes/TO-DO.md

   - LFO pitch mod (i.e. FM)

  ----

+ Panners - 1D, 2D, 3D
+    - control with lfo(s)
+    - control with envelope

+---

+ - (an)harmonic wave gen:
+    - force the data to be a list with 2 or 3 columns
+    - the third column can be saw, ramp, square; for harmonic frequencies only, at first.

  - get rid of the `name:` property in the patch files and use the file name minus .yaml instead.